Melsbach: Population statistics

-Local Legends
+Local legends

 A rarely known legend from 14th century tells the legend of how and why the Kreuzkirche chapel was built:

 Once upon a time, the surroundings of today Melsbach's and Rengsdorf's heights were covered in thick forests.
 These forests were crowded with wild animals in such amounts, that wealthy knights and earls greatly enjoyed hunting in these woods.
 One of these knights, who originated from the valley of the Wied, was known for hunting often in the high forests.

 One day, he became so eagerly involved hunting a deer, that he completely lost his orientation and any feeling for time and space.
 Not only did he lose sight of his comrades, when he blew the horn, he received no audible response.
 Unfortunately, the sun was soon setting and night approached.
 The knight decided to set up a camp for night under an extraordinarily thick and lush oak tree.

 Suddenly he saw an ominous bright, white light between the far trees and the figure of a white, shimmering lady appeared.
 The white lady was holding a shining cross in her hands and told the knight, "Follow me!"
 The man did so and the lady guided him home safely.

-Right after this event the knight became a pious believer and he ordered his servants to erect a large, beautiful cross at the very spot he had encountered the white lady.
+Right after this event the knight became a pious believer and he ordered his servants to erect a large, beautiful cross at the spot where he had encountered the white lady.
 Later, when he became rich, he gave order to the erection of a chapel at the place where the cross was placed.
 The chapel was then named "Kreuzkirche" (church-of-the-cross).